sparkflows/sparkflows-docs/docs/user-guide/quick-start/2-upload-data-files.rst

    :width: 60%

-To use CSV files in workflow, Fire Insights requires that you wrap them in datasets.
+To use CSV files in the workflow, Fire Insights requires that you wrap them in datasets.
 In the next step, you will create datasets from the files you have just uploaded.